mkhangg/RRS_G10/README.md

 seats available and number of seats already occupied.
 * Passenger has name, age, address of the passenger, status of reservation (if confirmed or waitlist), category of the ticket booked.

+**
+Note: As the system is very large and is not feasible to develop therefore there are some assumptions that need to be considered, for example:
+**